-By reducing future bond issuance-especially in high-risk periods-a higher κ raises current bond prices.
+By reducing (current and future) bond issuance-especially in high-risk periods-a higher κ raises current bond prices, which increases the marginal benefit of issuance.
 The mechanism operates through the classic debt dilution channel: fewer expected future issuances lower future default risk, which in turn raises prices today.
-As shown in Panel (b), this leads to an upward shift in the marginal benefit curve.6 If the price response is strong enough, the government may even optimally issue more debt despite facing a steeper demand curve (from $\Delta B'0$ to $\Delta B'1$ in the graph).
+This is illustrated in Panel (b), with an upward shift in the marginal benefit curve.5 If the price response is strong enough, the government may even optimally issue more debt despite facing a steeper demand curve (from $\Delta B'0$ to $\Delta B'1$ in the graph).
 Whether this occurs is a quantitative question, which we return to in Section 4.